🔄

 Before you begin, do a final check of your materials.
 Open a few boxes of your engineered hardwood flooring and mix the planks to ensure a natural variation in color and grain throughout the room.
 This simple step prevents clusters of similar-looking boards and creates a more authentic wood appearance.
 Also, make sure all your tools are within reach.
 Having your tape measure, tapping block, mallet, and saw ready will create a smoother workflow.
 Remember that patience is key.
 Rushing through the installation can lead to mistakes that are difficult to fix later.
 Follow these steps carefully to build your new floor, one perfect plank at a time.

-Step 1: Lay Down the Underlayment
+Step 1: Roll Out the Underlayment

 Before you lay a single plank, it’s time for the underlayment.
 This thin layer of foam or felt is a non-negotiable step.
 It acts as a moisture barrier, provides thermal insulation, and even dampens sound, making your room quieter and more comfortable.
 It also helps smooth out minor imperfections in the subfloor, giving your new flooring a stable base.
 Start at one end of the room and roll it out, cutting it to length with a utility knife.
 Lay subsequent rows next to the first, making sure the edges meet but don’t overlap.
 Follow the manufacturer’s instructions for taping the seams to create a continuous, protective layer across the entire subfloor.

-Step 2: Install the First Row
+Step 2: Laying the All-Important First Row

 Your first row is the foundation for the entire floor, so getting it straight is critical.
 Start in a corner, typically along the longest exterior wall.
 Place spacers between the planks and the wall to maintain the expansion gap you planned for—usually about 1/4 to 1/2 inch.
 Lay the first plank with the tongue side facing the wall.
 Connect the next plank by locking its end joint into the first.
 Continue this process across the room.
 To ensure a tight, secure fit, gently tap the planks together using a rubber mallet and a tapping block.
 This prevents damage to the edges while closing any gaps.
 Double-check that this first row is perfectly straight before moving on.